Lincoln/Cypress station

-Lincoln/Cypress station is an elevated light rail station on the L Line of the Los Angeles Metro Rail system.
+Lincoln/Cypress station is an elevated light rail station on the A Line of the Los Angeles Metro Rail system.
 It is located above Avenue 26 between Artesian Street and Lacy Street in the Lincoln Heights and Cypress Park neighborhoods of Los Angeles, and next to the line's crossing of Interstate 5 This station opened on July 26, 2003, as part of the original Gold Line, then known as the "Pasadena Metro Blue Line" project.
-This station and all the other original and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.

-The station features a free park-and-ride lot.